edmcouncil/rdf-toolkit/README.md

 ### RDF Toolkit For Git

-You can use  as a built-in serialisation tool that is launched each time you add a commit to your local Git repository.
+You can use `RDF Toolkit` as a built-in serialisation tool that is launched each time you add a commit to your local Git repository.
 This will guarantee that every commit you do will re-write your RDF/OWL files in a consistent way that can be compared and merged with work done by other FIBO collaborators.

 #### Setup RDF Toolkit
 Actually, in order to use this `RDF Toolkit` in this capacity you will need also a [pre-commit file](https://github.com/edmcouncil/rdf-toolkit/raw/master/etc/git-hook/pre-commit).